CavalcanteLucas/metr/README.md

 make build
 ```

-It will create:
+It will:
-- the network that will connect the device's and server's containers;
+- create the network that will connect the device's and server's containers;
-- the database volume;
+- create the database volume;
-- and to build the server's containers.
+- and build the server's containers.

 The server's containers have:
 - a Django application that exposes a REST API and an admin panel through port 8000 of the host machine (http://localhost:8000);